sodadata/docs/soda-sql/samples.md

 # Send sample data to Soda Cloud

 When creating new [monitors]({% link soda/glossary.md %}#monitor) in Soda Cloud, you may find it useful to review sample data from your [dataset]({% link soda/glossary.md %}#dataset) to help you determine the kinds of [tests]({% link soda-sql/tests.md %}) to run when Soda SQL scans your data; see the image below.
 For this reason, you may wish to configure a `samples` [configuration key]({% link soda-sql/scan-yaml.md %}#scan-yaml-configuration-keys) in Soda SQL.

-Alternatively, you can **Enable Sample Data** directly in your Soda Cloud account.
-Refer to [Display sample data]({% link soda-cloud/display-samples.md %}) for details.

 ![sample-data](/assets/images/sample-data.png){:height="650px" width="650px"}